Natacha Jaitt

-Natacha Jaitt (13 August 1977 – 23 February 2019) was an Argentine model, actress, and radio and television host.
+Natacha Jaitt (13 August 1977 – 23 February 2019) was an Argentine model, actress, sex worker, screenwriter and radio and television host.

 Career

 After briefly working as a model for porn magazines, Natacha Jaitt emigrated to Spain.
 She chose the country randomly, and arrived with just ten dollars.
 She sought to be in the Gran Hermano competition, the Spanish incarnation of the Big Brother franchise.
 She was accepted as a reserved housemate for the sixth season, as she had not finished the immigration procedures yet.
 Mercedes left the program on the first day, which allowed Jaitt to enter the house.
 She stayed in the program until the final voting, and ended in the third position, with 15% of the vote.
 She was both the first foreign contestant and the first reserve to get that far into the program.

 After the end of the program, she worked as a panelist at Crónicas marcianas, with journalist Javier Sardà.
 She also became the host of Sexual office, a program on the Playboy TV network.
 She hosted the radio program Esclava de tu agujero ("Slave of Your Hole") on 99.1 Loca FM.
 She posed for the magazines Interviú, Playboy, Hombre and Paparazzi.

 She returned to Argentina in 2007.
 She sponsored the International Festival of Erotic Cinema of Buenos Aires, alongside Dunia Montenegro, Sonia Baby and Nacho Vidal.
 She also hosted the TV program Sexo seguro ("Safe Sex"), again on Playboy TV.
 She was interviewed by journalist Chiche Gelblung, and had an orgasm on live television.

 She made her first theater play in 2008, Caliente ("Hot"), at the Lorange.
 It was produced by Gerardo Sofovich.
 She joined the Bailando por un Sueño tournament, hosted by Marcelo Tinelli, and lost in the first round.
 In 2009, she hosted Natacha enciende tus sentidos ("Natacha Ignites Your Senses") on América TV.

 She had a relationship with the actor Adrián Yospe and had a son, Valentino, with him.
 She also had a daughter, Antonella.